Amjadadam1/SQL-project/README.md

 ##

-## Query no 5 answers the quetsion can you spot any supply and demand grasps ?
+## Query no 5 answers the question can you spot any supply and demand grasps?

 ```
 /*
      Markrt supply and Demand grasps
     To spot it we most do some data exploration first
-    On the first look we will put The Consumers data Against the resturants data
+    On the first look we will put The Consumers data Against the restaurants' data
     Drink vs alcahole service
     Transpostino method vs parking ..etc
 */